glennlea1525/Latex-for-Docs/setting-style-definitions-boxes.md

----
-title: Setting Style Definitions for Note, Info, and Warning Boxes
+# Setting Style Definitions for Note, Info, and Warning Boxes
-description: Orange juice is juice from oranges.
-It's made by squeezing oranges.
-layout: single
-categories: latex
----

 **Definition for Warning Boxes**

 This long bit of LaTeX defines the rules, spacing, icon and background colour of a warning box.
 A Warning Box is information that you must be aware of before you perform a specific task.
 You can copy and adjust these settings as needed.